wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2020-07-18-decluttering-with-functional-programming.md

   return acc
 ```

 If we want to use immutable variables only, we can use recursion.
 Raku makes this easy because it allows multiple signatures for a subroutine (`multi sub`s), and it will call the variant that matches the signature.
+In Python, there is the module [multipledispatch](https://pypi.org/project/multipledispatch/) that lets you do something similar to multi subs.

 Our `foldl` will consume the input list `lst` and use `f` combine its elements into the accumulator `acc`.
 When the list has been consumed, the computation is finished and we can return `acc` as the result.
 So our first variant says that if the input list is empty, we should return `acc`.
 The second variant takes an element `elt` from the list (see [the Raku documentation](https://docs.raku.org/type/Range) for details on the `*`) and combines it with `acc` into `f(acc,elt)`.
 It then calls `foldl` again with this new accumulator and the remainder of the list, `rest`.